||Hotels, Small Inns

 - Artist Studios: Artists have long been drawn to Monhegan, among them George Bellows, Rockwell Kent, Edward Hopper, and three generations of the Wyeth family.
 Many of Monhegan’s resident artists open their studios to the visiting public.
-It’s possible to spend a couple of delightful hours wandering from studio to studio, talking with artists and looking at their work.
-In town, The Lupine Gallery also has a nice representation of local art.
+It’s possible to spend a couple of delightful hours wandering from studio to studio, talking with artists and admiring their work.
+In town, The Lupine Gallery also has a nice representation of local work.